YusufBhatti/PPE_Project/README.md

 [Python_Scripts](https://github.com/YusufBhatti/PPE_Project/tree/master/Python_Scripts) is the stage where all simulations have already been cleaned and post-processed, ready for emulating and analysis.

-For more details on the applicants for this work, see [Bhatti, Y., Watson-Parris, D., Regayre, L., Jia, H., Neubauer, D., Im, U., Svenhag, C., Schutgens, N., Tsikerdekis, A., Nenes, A., Muhammed, I., van Diedenhoven, B., Arifi, A., Fu, G., and Hasekamp, O.: Uncertainty in aerosol effective radiative forcing from anthropogenic and natural aerosol parameters in ECHAM6.3-HAM2.3, EGUsphere,
+For more details on the applications for this work, see [Bhatti, Y., Watson-Parris, D., Regayre, L., Jia, H., Neubauer, D., Im, U., Svenhag, C., Schutgens, N., Tsikerdekis, A., Nenes, A., Muhammed, I., van Diedenhoven, B., Arifi, A., Fu, G., and Hasekamp, O.: Uncertainty in aerosol effective radiative forcing from anthropogenic and natural aerosol parameters in ECHAM6.3-HAM2.3, EGUsphere,